simonmichael/hledger/MANUAL.md

 - `last week` (the monday of the week before this one)
 - `today`, `yesterday`, `tomorrow`

-Spaces in smart dates are optional, so eg: `-b lastmonth` is valid.
+Spaces in smart dates are optional, so eg `-b lastmonth` or `date:fromlastmonth` are valid.

 ### Period expressions